kootepe/fluxrs/docs/workflow.md

 Pick a start date and an end date for the range which you want to calculate fluxes from and hit __Initiate measurements__.

-If you selected Best pearson's R in as the flux finding mode in the project initiation and you have a lot of long measurements with a short minimum calculation data length, this can take quite long as the program goes through each measurement second by second.
+If you selected `Best pearson's R` in as the flux finding mode in the `Initiate project` and you have a lot of long measurements with a short minimum calculation data length, this can take quite long as the program goes through each measurement second by second.